aljoxo/Arisen/README.md

 ### Documentation

+ - For those looking for a Gameplay guide or an overview for what the list has to offer, click [here](https://github.com/aljoxo/Arisen/wiki/Gameplay-Guide).
  - To get an idea of what animations are used in the list, click [here](https://github.com/aljoxo/Arisen/blob/main/Documentation/Animation%20Documentation.md).
  - To know what graphic mods are used in the list, click [here](https://github.com/aljoxo/Arisen/blob/main/Documentation/Graphics%20Documentation.md)
  - To know what NPC Replacers used by this list, click [here](https://github.com/aljoxo/Arisen/blob/main/Documentation/Arisen%20NPC%20Replacers.md)